Will Six Sigma Help Operations Management in Your Company?

 Six Sigma Quality Improvement

 Six Sigma, in fact, is an extension of Total Quality Management that arose in the mid-1990s.
 It focuses more on the technical aspects of quality than the human side of the equation.
 Six Sigma is a set of tools that, when applied properly, can maintain or increase quality while reducing cost.
-So the answer to the question in the title of this article, Will Six Sigma Help Operations Management in your company? is a qualified "yes."
+So the answer to the question in the title of this article is a qualified "yes."
 Six Sigma can help, but it must be implemented appropriately.
 And it is not a panacea, a cure-all.
 If your problems arise from the way your company is organized, or from the way the team or workers are managed, then Six Sigma may not be the best solution.

 As a business consultant and executive coach, I help corporate and organizational leaders decide how to solve problems and succeed.
 Six Sigma is an option worth considering.
-The key factors are: The company must be ready for Six Sigma; And the sources of the operations or quality problems must be more technical than cultural in nature.
+The key factors are that the company must be ready for Six Sigma and the sources of the operations or quality problems must be more technical than cultural in nature.